EnterpriseDB/tpa/docs/src/platform-bare.md

       ansible_user: xyzzy
 ```

-You must ensure that
+You must ensure that:

-1. TPA can ssh to the instance as `ansible_user`
+1. TPA can SSH to the instance as `ansible_user`.
-2. The `ansible_user` has sudo access on the instance
+2. The `ansible_user` has sudo access on the instance.

 ## SSH access

-In the example above, TPA will ssh to `xyzzy@192.0.2.1` to access
+In the preceding example, TPA will SSH to `xyzzy@192.0.2.1` to access
 the instance.

-By default, TPA will run `ssh-keygen` to generate a new SSH keypair
+By default, TPA runs `ssh-keygen` to generate a new SSH keypair
 in your cluster directory.
-The private key is named `id_cluster_name`
+The private key is named `id_cluster_name`,
 and the public key is stored in `id_cluster_name.pub`.

 You must either set `ssh_key_file: /path/to/id_keyname` to use a
 different key that the instance will accept, or configure the instance
-to allow access from the generated key (e.g., use `ssh-copy-id`, which
+to allow access from the generated key.
+For example, use `ssh-copy-id`, which
-will append the contents of `id_cluster_name.pub` to
+appends the contents of `id_cluster_name.pub` to
-`~xyzzy/.ssh/authorized_keys`).
+`~xyzzy/.ssh/authorized_keys`.

-You must also ensure that ssh can verify the host key(s) of the
+You must also ensure that SSH can verify the host keys of the
 instance.
-You can either add entries to the `known_hosts` file in your
+You can add entries to the `known_hosts` file in your
-cluster directory, or install the TPA-generated host keys from
+cluster directory.
+Or, you can install the TPA-generated host keys from
 `hostkeys/ssh_host_*_key*` in your cluster directory into `/etc/ssh` on
-the instance (the generated `tpa_known_hosts` file contains entries for
+the instance.
+(The generated `tpa_known_hosts` file contains entries for
-these keys).
+these keys.)

-For example, to ssh in with the generated user key, but keep the
+For example, to SSH in with the generated user key but keep the
-existing host keys, you can do:
+existing host keys, you can use:

 ```bash
 $ cd ~/clusters/speedy